 Staff awareness of the biodiversity duty within Falkirk Council is generally low.
-However, there greater awareness of more general opportunities environmental issues, constraints.
+However, there is greater awareness of more general environmental issues, opportunities and constraints.
 These include: environmental legislation, species protection, invasive species, and sustainable procurement.
 Similarly awareness of the Council's Environmental Policy appears to be limited but there is greater awareness of the environmental policies and initiatives most relevant to individual or Service remits.